 Interesting Facts About Vancouver That You Probably Don’t Know

-Whether a local of the city or staying at hotel suites Vancouver for the first time, the city of Vancouver has many layers to it.
 This is unsurprising, the city itself dates back to 1886 and the region in which it’s been developed has hundreds of thousands of years of human history.
 With so much to see and do and a diverse range of terrains and landscapes, the city of Vancouver is full of secrets.
 Below are just some of them, giving you deeper insight into the history and character of this beautiful city.

 1. It Was First Known As Gastown